metrorailings/OwlBlog/content/posts/week-2-supercontest-picks-1.md

 ***

 Tough to pick this one too.
 I think Russell Wilson may be the favorite to win the MVP this year after a sensational performance against the Falcons last week.
-But it could be argued that the performance was more thanks to Atlanta's secondary choking - Atlanta's defensive backs gave more space to receivers than any other secondary last week.
-Not too surprising given the Falcons rebuilt much of their defensive backfield in the offseason and the players there haven't had much time to gel together.
+But it could be argued that the performance was more thanks to Atlanta's secondary choking - Atlanta's defensive backs afforded more space to receivers than any other secondary last week.
+Not too surprising given the Falcons rebuilt much of their defensive backfield this year and the players there haven't had much time to settle into place.

-Still, that tells me Russell Wilson's numbers will normalize downward as he faces better defensive coverage units.
+So that tells me Russell Wilson's numbers will normalize downward as he faces better defensive coverage units.
 It could happen as early as this week, given the Patriots feature arguably the best secondary in the league.
 So Wilson and his offense won't have as fun a time here.

 On defense, the Seahawks are pretty much in the same predicament as the Dolphins of last week in that New England's presenting a completely revamped offense.
 Without enough tape on their new offensive schemes, the Seahawks will be drafting a game plan based partly on speculation.
+Josh McDaniels will have plenty of opportunities to surprise them with tricks and gimmicks.